oracle/truffleruby/doc/user/interop.md

 In all cases where a call is made no block is passed.

+### `REMOVE`

+The name must be an `int` (small Ruby `Fixnum`), or a Ruby `String` or `Symbol`, or a Java `String`.

+If the receiver is a Ruby `Array` and the name is an integer, delete the element at the index indicated by the name value.
+If the index is out of bounds then, in keeping with Ruby semantics, no-op.
+If the name value is not an integer, then `UnknownIdentifierException` is thrown.

+If the receiver is a Ruby `Hash`, delete the key indicated by the name value.
+If no such key exists then, in keeping with Ruby semantics, no-op.

+Any exception thrown during a `REMOVE` operation will be converted to `UnknownIdentifierException`.

+If the receiver is any other type, then `UnsupportedMessageException` is thrown.

 ## How to explicitly send messages from Ruby

 ### `IS_EXECUTABLE`